 South Carolina is home to a large number of retirees and young families, according to the U.S. Census Bureau.
 If you have a spouse, children, or other loved ones who depend on your income, you may wonder how your family would cope financially if you could not provide for them.
 You can ensure that your family does not suffer financially from a personal tragedy by purchasing a South Carolina life insurance policy.

 There are many types of life insurance, and you may have questions about the best policy and coverage amount for you.
-An independent agent in the Trusted Choice® network can help you choose the best policy to meet your family's needs.
+An independent insurance agent in our network can help you choose the best policy to meet your family's needs.
 Member agents have relationships with a variety of insurance companies, and can provide a selection of competitively-priced policies.
 Contact an agent in your ZIP code today to compare South Carolina life insurance quotes.